Greg-R/qsd4/README.md

 4. "The Lentz Receiver: Tayloe Evolved" by H. Scott Lentz, AG7FF.
 An interesting discussion of several design features of the
 "Lentz Receiver" which improve the performance of the typical "Tayloe Detector" style HF receiver.
 <https://www.arrl.org/files/file/QEX_Next_Issue/2023/05%20may-jun%202023/05%202023%20TofC.pdf>
-5. The QSD2 which is the predecessor of the QSD4:
+5. The QSD2 which is very similar to the QSD4:
 <https://github.com/Greg-R/qsd2>